-Plantar Fasciitis & Football
+Plantar Fasciitis Heel Pain & Football

 Plantar Fasciitis (heel pain) & Football

-Plantar Fasciitis affects the foot by causing heel, arch and sole of the foot pain.
+Plantar Fasciitis or heel pain affects the foot by causing heel, arch and sole of the foot pain.
 This condition involves the painful swelling of the fibrous sheath that runs across the length of the foot.
 Termed as Plantar Fascia, this sheath extends from the heel bone to the metatarsal bones effectively covering the tiny muscles located at the sole of the feet.
 The Plantar fascia is extremely helpful in activities like walking and running.
 Once you ‘toe-off’, the Plantar Fascia contracts, becoming a lever that helps the foot exert force on the ground.
 Located on the arch of the foot, the Plantar Fascia is one of the fundamental structures responsible for providing stability.

 Plantar Fasciitis Signs & Symptoms